misawa2048/kmodel_selector/README.md

 *What is kmodel_selector?
 This script is an object detector it can customize by user
 (blind person may need help to setup, sorry).
-and may support any language because user must provide voice data.
+and may support any language because user may provide his own voice data.

 This script doesn't work alone, needs below:
   * .kmodels : It may create by V-Training site